Evaluate Technical CVs

 Use this section to discuss what you achieved in each of your previous roles.
 Using data and numbers can help a hiring manager get a better sense of how you performed, especially because this information is verifiable.
 Please add more details for the last five years.
 I am not deeply interested in knowing details about a project ten years old.

 I do not fully count experience when the project duration was below half a year.
-You need time to learn the application, the team and the constraints.
-Therefore, the first six months your personal learning in new approaches and technologies is quite shallow.
+You need time to learn the application, the team, and the constraints.
+Therefore, the first six months of your personal learning in new approaches and technologies are quite shallow.

 Explain why you apply for a specific job position

-Either you have the needed capabilities through past and current experiences or explain why you think you could take over the responsibility.
+Either you have the necessary capabilities through past and current experiences or explain why you think you could take over the responsibility.

 Use a spell checker